19 Sep How to merge two PSD files in Photoshop

-If the canvas have the same dimensions they snap exactly to the same position, this is great when you work with lots of high resolution layers.
+The best way to merge or combine 2 Photoshop files is by using Duplicate feature.
+If the canvas in both documents have the same dimensions the elements will fall exactly in the same position.
 You can also move the layers to a new document that Photoshop will create, it will have the same dimensions as the original canvas.

 - Open file A and file B

 - In canvas A select the layers (or groups) that you want to move to file B